Judge sets January arguments for lawsuits seeking to hold Trump accountable for US Capitol riot - KTVZ

 By Katelyn Polantz, CNN Reporter, Crime and Justice

-Three lawsuits that seek to hold Donald Trump and his closest advisers accountable for the US Capitol riot are moving forward after months of inaction.
+Three civil lawsuits from lawmakers and Capitol Police officers that seek to hold Donald Trump and his closest advisers accountable for the US Capitol riot are moving forward after months of inaction.

-Judge Amit Mehta of the DC District Court has set oral arguments on whether the cases should be dismissed for January 10.
+Judge Amit Mehta of the DC District Court has set oral arguments on whether the cases — which are separate from the congressional or criminal investigations — should be dismissed for January 10.

 In one complaint that Mehta will consider, former House impeachment manager Rep. Eric Swalwell sued Trump, his son Donald Trump Jr., Rudy Giuliani and Republican Rep. Mo Brooks, claiming their speeches on January 6 incited the riot and inflicted emotional distress on members of Congress.